-RM is disturbed that this momentous decision is being taken without the careful study that one would have expected, apparently on certain untested assumptions of a public opinion, which in any event is liable to shift on such issues.
-The state has an obligation to calmly weigh the pros and cons of a question of such importance, without being influenced by uneven moods and sudden passions generated by gruesome murders.
-People may seize upon the death penalty impulsively when they hear of a gruesome crime, but tend to change their minds when its special deterrent effect is shown to be unproved, when alternative punishments of long prison sentences are suggested, and when the danger of conviction of the innocent is remembered.
-It should be recalled that the Sri Lankan government itself, at the public hearing of its report to the Human Rights Committee of the United Nations at Geneva in 1995, gave a categorical assurance that it would not resume executions.
-Sri Lanka's representative on that occasion said that although there had been a proposal that the death penalty should be implemented when a murder had been committed under particularly odious circumstances, public opinion was aroused and non governmental organisations appealed to the President and the Minister of Justice.
-"The Government then made it clearly known that even in cases of particularly cruel acts, it would not take a decision to execute the condemned person."
-(Translation from the French summary record, UN doc.
-CCPR/C/SR.1437 of 28 July 1995).
+CRM is disturbed that this momentous decision appears to have been taken without the deep study that one would have expected, and on certain untested assumptions of a public opinion which in any event is liable to change on such issues.
+Public calls for the death penalty tend to fall away when its special deterrent effect is shown to be unproved, when alternative punishments of long prison sentences are suggested and when the danger of conviction of the innocent is remembered.
+It should be recalled that the Sri Lankan government itself, at the public hearing of its report to the Human Rights Committee of the United Nations at Geneva in 1995, gave categorical assurance that it would not resume executions.
+Sri Lanka's representative on that occasion said that although there had been a proposal that the death penalty should be implemented when a murder had been committed under particularly odious circumstances, public opinion was aroused and some governmental organisations appealed to the President and the Minister of justice.
+"The Government then made it clearly known that even in cases of particularly cruel acts, it would not take a decision to execute the condemned person".
+(Unofficial translation from the French summary record, UN doc.
+CCPR\C\SR. 1437 of 28 July 1995).
 This assurance was formally welcomed by the UN Human Rights Committee in its final comments at the end of the hearing.

-There is an urgent need for careful and serious study of crime in Sri Lanka and the problems of investigation and law enforcement.
 CRM urges that executions not be resumed under any circumstances, and that real solutions to violent crime, both short and long term, be identified and meticulously pursued.